aimclub/FEDOT/docs/source/introduction/tutorial/composing_pipelines/manual_creation.rst

 .. hint::

     If `predefined_model` is set to `'auto'`, FEDOT will choose and fit the default initial assumption for the task.
-Note that this differs from :ref:`automated model creation <automated_creation>`, although it does not require manual selection of the model.
+Note that this differs from :doc:`automated model creation </introduction/tutorial/composing_pipelines/automated_creation>`, although it does not require manual selection of the model.

 .. code::python